 In the 19 years since I graduated from New York University, I’ve built a career I feel proud of.
 After many years writing for alternative weeklies—and winning prizes such as the National Magazine Award for Public Interest and the Batten Medal, which honors a three-year body of work—I recently began to freelance full time.
 Now I write about political, social, and scientific issues for Glamour, Mother Jones, Discover, and a host of other national magazines.
 I make decent money and turn away almost as many assignments as I accept.
 These days, I think my success is not in spite of my stutter, but rather because of it.
 Still, it’s never easy.

 It’s a worthy goal that I embrace intellectually and actually believe on my better days.
 But stuttering has a way of deflating even the most self-confident speaker.
-For one, it’s exhausting: The very process of speaking means doing battle with a larynx that’s tied up in knots, and I’m convinced that I burn far more calories than the average speaker.
+For one, it’s exhausting: I’m convinced that I burn far more calories than the average speaker.
 Stuttering also involves “secondary symptoms” such as head jerks and facial tics, and I’ve been known to pull muscles just by talking.
-None of this, though, is as dispiriting as the reactions I get from certain listeners: the recommendations that I talk slower, sing my words, pray for a cure, or think before I speak; the laughter and mockery; the assumption that I must be crazy or retarded.
+None of this, though, is as dispiriting as the reactions I get from certain listeners: the recommendations that I talk slower, sing my words, pray for a cure, or think before I speak; the laughter and mockery; the assumption that I must be emotionally or intellectually disabled.
 Servers in restaurants often turn to my dining companions, silently pleading with them to order for me. (“If you’re an acting student, I wish you’d stop,” a waitress once said to me.
 “It’s making me nervous.”)
 An editor told me outright that he wouldn’t hire a stutterer, even though I was the best-qualified candidate.

 It’s so easy to talk with people who are able-bodied, affluent, and college-educated.
 (Politicians and business leaders tend to fall into this category.)
 They speak in quotable, syntactically correct sentences, with speech that’s easy to understand.
 They make our jobs easier by providing coherent analyses.
 Indeed, our research must include interviews with these folks.
 But when we limit ourselves to them, we strip our journalism of its texture.
 My stutter is a daily reminder—an alarm that goes off every time I speak—to interview people who might be harder to talk with.
 That’s why, in fact, I chose to study the lives of marginalized Americans during my year as a Michigan Journalism Fellow.